 Beyond-Use Date vs. Expiration Date

 To avoid the health risks and other issues resulting from the use of unstable veterinary medications, practitioners and pet owners alike rely on the date provided on a medication’s label, the BUD or the expiration date, to inform them of how long a medication will remain stable and can be safely used.
-BUDs and expiration dates differ considerably though in terms of the quality of information they provide, so it’s helpful to understand the differences between them.
+Beyond-use dates and expiration dates differ considerably though in terms of the quality of information they provide, so it’s helpful to understand the differences between them.

-503A Compounding Pharmacies – Beyond-Use Date
+503A Veterinary Compounding Pharmacies – Beyond-Use Date

 Traditional compounding pharmacies, also referred to as 503A pharmacies, modify medications to fill individual, patient-specific prescriptions.
 Medication alterations can include combining two or more drugs together, dosage modifications, adding flavorings palpable to the patient, and other changes as needed for the patient.
-503A pharmacies label their products with a BUD, not an expiration date.
+503A pharmacies label their products with a beyond-use date, not an expiration date.

-In an ideal situation, BUDs are assigned based on testing conducted by the 503A pharmacy; however, under USP guidelines, these pharmacies are not required to conduct stability testing, and many 503A pharmacies lack the resources to support a rigorous testing program for the small batch sizes they produce.
+In an ideal situation, beyond-use dates are assigned based on testing conducted by the 503A pharmacy; however, under USP guidelines, these pharmacies are not required to conduct stability testing, and many 503A pharmacies lack the resources to support a rigorous testing program for the small batch sizes they produce.
 This presents a problem because many instabilities can only be identified using analytic equipment.

 Even in compounding pharmacies that do conduct their own testing, it is often limited to strength-over-time testing.
 With this type of analysis, unwanted chemicals that may have developed due to drug degradation, preservatives, and other substances are not separated from the active ingredient during testing, so the results are not a reliable indicator of stability.